wdi-sg/project-1/README.md

 **moveRandomly()**
 * For each new fish, have it move to a random new position in a linear transition
+* Flip the fish if it is swimming a different direction
+* Set 3 different speeds to the fishes

 **mouseFish()**
 * When the mouse moves, find its new position and have the main fish follow with 0.05 transition
-* Rotate fish to follow mouse
+* Flip fish to follow mouse

 **collisionDetection()**